-For the last several years, Dr. Michael has been involved with efforts to reform the National Register of Historic Places to address its “Diversity Deficit.”
+For many years, Dr. Michael has been involved with efforts to reform the National Register of Historic Places to address its “Diversity Deficit.”
 Only a few percent of those sites listed on the Register tell the story of the majority of Americans, including especially women, minorities and indigenous peoples.
 This work began in the Diversity Committee of the National Trust for Historic Preservation, where he was Vice Chair.

 A series of panels and sessions at National Trust conferences beginning in 2013 have been tackling this issue and developing structural solutions, a compilation of which Dr. Michael presented at Goucher College’s 7th National Symposium on Historic Preservation Practice in March, 2016.
 Dr. Michael has frequently written about the subject in his blog and Forum Journal magazine.